 - Notes: 1.
-If required, the oil-level can be checked while the pump is operating, however, switch off the pump and isolate the pump and other components in the pumping system from the electrical supply before pouring oil into the pump. - 2.
+If required, it is possible to check the oil-level while the pump is operating, however the pump must be switched off.
+Isolate the pump and other components in the pumping system from the electrical supply before pouring oil into the pump. - 2.
 Do not mix hydrocarbon lubricants with PFPE or vice versa.
 If the oil is mixed, drain and refill with clean oil as described in Section 5.4.